Efficient Log-Rank Updates for Random Survival Forests: Empirical comparison of approximate and exact splits

-Following \citet{ishwaranRSF}, we measure prediction error $PE_C$ as the complement of the $C$--index \citep{harrell1982evaluating} with the conditional cumulative hazard as outcomes (computed from the estimated Nelson--Aalen curves).
+We consider prediction metrics that assess both discrimination and calibration.
+To compare discrimination, following \citet{ishwaranRSF}, we measure prediction error $PE_C$ as the complement of the $C$--index \citep{harrell1982evaluating} with the conditional cumulative hazard as outcomes (computed from the estimated Nelson--Aalen curves).
 This metric ranges from 0 (perfect concordance) to 1 (worst), with 0.5 corresponding to random chance.
+To compare calibration, we measure prediction error with the integrated Brier score $PE_{IBS}$ \citep{graf1999assessment}.
+This metric also ranges from 0 to 1, with 0 denoting perfect calibration.

-We benchmark performance on survival data sets from the \texttt{survival} package \citep{survival}: Stanford heart transplant (\emph{heart}); NCCTG lung cancer (\emph{lung}); Mayo Clinic primary biliary cholangitis (\emph{pbc}); breast cancer from the Rotterdam tumor bank (\emph{rotterdam}); and the Veterans Administration lung cancer study (\emph{veteran}).
-For each dataset, we compute the paired difference in prediction error, $\Delta PE_C = PE_C(\text{exact}) - PE_C(\text{approx})$, by fitting random survival forests under identical settings and seeds, once with exact log-rank splits and once with approximate splits.
-Figure \ref{fig:concordance} shows boxplots of $\Delta PE_C$ over 250 random seeds.
-Across all data sets, $\Delta PE_C$ is negligible, between $10^{-4}$ and $5\times 10^{-3}$ (an order of magnitude smaller than what's usually considered meaningful in survival model comparisons), indicating that the two algorithms are effectively indistinguishable in predictive accuracy.
+We benchmark performance on standard survival data sets from the \texttt{survival} package \citep{survival}: Stanford heart transplant (\emph{heart}); NCCTG lung cancer (\emph{lung}); Mayo Clinic primary biliary cholangitis (\emph{pbc}); breast cancer from the Rotterdam tumor bank (\emph{rotterdam}); and the Veterans Administration lung cancer study (\emph{veteran}).
+For each dataset, we compute the paired difference in prediction errors, $\Delta PE_C = PE_C(\text{exact}) - PE_C(\text{approx})$ and $\Delta PE_{IBS} = PE_{IBS}(\text{exact}) - PE_{IBS}(\text{approx})$, by fitting random survival forests under identical settings and seeds, once with exact log-rank splits and once with approximate splits.
+Figure \ref{fig:bench} shows boxplots of $\Delta PE_C$ and $\Delta PE_{IBS}$ over 250 random seeds.
+Across all data sets, $\Delta PE_C$ is negligible, between $10^{-4}$ and $5\times 10^{-3}$ (an order of magnitude smaller than what's usually considered meaningful in survival model comparisons), and similarly for $\Delta PE_{IBS}$, indicating that the two algorithms are effectively indistinguishable in predictive accuracy.
+Table \ref{tab:survset} in the Appendix summarizes results on a larger collection of benchmark datasets from \texttt{SurvSet} \citep{drysdale2022survset}.
+Across datasets and metrics, the average error difference is only around 0.00005, consistent with the results above.